-After receiving the recommendation of the Nominating and Corporate Governance Committee, the Board has determined that each of the following nominees for director is independent of and has no material relationship with the Company: Massimo Ferragamo, Werner Geissler, Lisa A. Hook, Jennifer Li, Jun Makihara, Kalpana Morparia, Lucio A. Noto, Frederik Paulsen, Robert B. Polet and Stephen M. Wolf.
-To assist it in making these determinations, the Board has adopted categorical standards of director independence that are set forth in the Corporate Governance Guidelines, which are available on the Company's website at www.pmi.com/our-business/about-us.
+After receiving the recommendation of the Nominating and Corporate Governance Committee, the Board has determined that each of the following nominees for director is independent of, and has no material relationship with, the Company: Werner Geissler, Lisa A. Hook, Jennifer Li, Jun Makihara, Kalpana Morparia, Lucio A. Noto, Frederik Paulsen, and Robert B. Polet.
+To assist it in making these determinations, the Board has adopted categorical standards of director independence that are set forth in the Corporate Governance Guidelines, which are available on the Company's website at www.pmi.com/who-we-are/corporate-governance/overview.
 Each of the above-named nominees qualifies as independent under these standards.

-In making the determination that Mr. Camilleri is not independent, the Board considered the Company's relationship with Ferrari, which began in 1973, well before Mr. Camilleri became CEO of Ferrari in September 2018.
-The Company's Formula 1 sponsorship agreement and its renewals have been negotiated on an arms-length basis with executives of Ferrari prior to Mr. Camilleri's becoming CEO of Ferrari.
-The Nominating and Corporate Governance Committee has reviewed the sponsorship as a Related Person Transaction (see page 58) and determined that it is in the best interests of the Company.
+In making the determination that Mr. Camilleri is not independent, the Board considered the Company's relationship with Ferrari, which began in 1973, well before Mr. Camilleri became CEO of Ferrari in 2018.
+The Company's Formula 1 sponsorship agreement and its renewals have been negotiated on an armslength basis with executives of Ferrari prior to Mr. Camilleri's becoming CEO of Ferrari.
+At the time of the last renewal, in early 2018, the Nominating and Corporate Governance Committee reviewed the sponsorship as a Related Person Transaction (see page 60) and determined that it is in the best interests of the Company.